Summarize

 Smart lighting is a buoyant household market.
 Philips has pioneered this with the Hue system, introduced in 2012, which allows you to, for example, turn lights on at a certain time of day to gradually brighten them up or make them blink in a room.

-Zibgee, Z-wave, Wifi… Smart lighting technologies have expanded a lot in recent years and you can now find them at Ikea or Lidl… They are here to stay, but the problem is their incompatibility.
+Zibgee, Z-wave, Wifi Smart lighting technologies have expanded greatly in recent years and you can now find them at Ikea or Lidl… They are here to stay, but the problem is their incompatibility.
 In 2023, the first Matter products were released to consumers.
 The idea behind the Matter protocol is to bring all equipment manufacturers under one system for the first time.
 This change will take several years, but Zigbee is one of the biggest developers in this, and the choice of Zigbee as the smart home system today makes sense.
 This smart home and lighting control technology makes lighting interesting again.

 Does history repeat itself?